curiousest/curiousest.github.io/_posts/2019-06-18-time-management-calendar-fully-booked.md

 ## Why do I need to change anything?

-I am goal-oriented and frequently thinking about how to set myself up to meet my goals.
-An important part of that is finding ways of making my default behaviours oriented towards my goals.
-I have found that my default behaviour is often sub-optimal when I'm tired and have a large number of choices.
-This time management strategy gives me more influence over my default behaviour, especially under the conditions where I'm more likely to make poor decisions.
+I want my default behaviours to be oriented towards my goals.
+My default choices aren't the best when I'm tired and have a large number of choices.
+Empty calendars are filled with "tired and large number of choices."
+This time management strategy gives me more high-willpower influence over my default behaviour in low-willpower circumstances.

 ## What is this time management strategy?